 In the hierarchical regime, the mass of the dark fermion is significantly smaller than that of the neutral doublet scalar and singlet scalar i.e. $\Delta m_{\eta N} \equiv m_{\eta^0}-m_{N_1} \gtrsim 100 $ GeV and $\Delta m_{\xi N} \equiv m_{\xi}-m_{N_1} \gtrsim 100 $ GeV.
 When both $\Delta m_{\eta N}, \Delta m_{\xi N} \gtrsim 100$ GeV, co-annihilation channels do not contribute significantly to the computation of relic density.
 Instead, the relic density is predominantly determined by fermion annihilation channels shown in Fig.~\ref{fig:anihiN}, resulting in a higher relic density in this regime as shown in Fig.~\ref{fig:fermionDMhierarchical}.

 In such a case, no point that satisfies the correct relic density can be obtained \cite{Guo:2020qin}.
-Thus, for the fermionic DM case, co-annihilation channels are very important to obtain the correct relic density as we discuss next. \FloatBarrier
+Thus, for the fermionic DM case, co-annihilation channels play a crucial role in obtaining the correct relic density, as we discuss next. \FloatBarrier